LSWR T1 class: Possible Revival

-No complete T1 locomotives were saved for preservation, however, a boiler and smokebox from a withdrawn locomotive was found in a factory in Essex back in the 1980s and was subsequently purchased for use on a 'new' T1 locomotive.
+No complete T1 locomotives were saved for preservation, however, a boiler and smokebox from a withdrawn locomotive was found in a factory in Essex back in the 1980s along with 2 GNR Class C1 (large boiler) boilers and 1 GER Class Y14 boiler and was subsequently purchased for use on a 'new' T1 locomotive.
 Since September 2004, this boiler has been stored on the Avon Valley Railway.